ADVICE FOR PARTNERS BETRAYED BY INFIDELITY

 SIGNS OF THE MARTYR

 - Supplication: Bargaining, begging and giving in order to get.
 None of these inspires love or friendship.
 Like all victim behavior, this can be addictive.
 Some don’t even realize how much of a martyr they are.
-It may seem effective in the short term.
-But it is a horrible strategy for getting what you want in the long term.
-Not only are people repulsed by begging and pleading, they wind up disliking (or even hating) the person doing the supplication.
-They see them as helpless, passive-aggressive, weak and dishonest.

 - Constant external reassurance: When you need someone else to constantly reassure you, it robs you of your own self-esteem and gives the other person power over you.
 You may even begin to loathe yourself for constantly seeking the approval of others and being so needy.
 This type of behavior does you no favors.